MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/alerts/index.md

 ### Distribution Method tab
 By default, the alert is displayed in the {{ site.data.keys.mf_analytics_console_short }}.

-You can also send a POST message with a JSON payload to both the {{ site.data.keys.mf_analytics_console_short}} and to a customized URL by selecting the **Analytics Console and Network Post** option.
+You can also send a POST message with a JSON payload to both the {{ site.data.keys.mf_analytics_console_short }} and to a customized URL by selecting the **Analytics Console and Network Post** option.

 The following fields are available if you choose this option: